Games aren’t just fun to play, they can also help to develop and build key skills within children, such as leadership.

 A key part of leadership is about having the confidence to stand up and talk, and being able to represent your own likes and dislikes.
 This game is great for older children as well as preschoolers.

 Each child should create a person which they feel best represents their personality.
 They can either draw this or cut out pictures from magazines.
-Facts such as where they live, their favorite food, hobbies, likes and dislikes could all be featured.
+Facts such as where they live, their favourite food, hobbies, likes and dislikes could all be featured.

 Once the posters are complete each child presents to the rest of the group, gaining vital experience.